shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

 Notice that the format for template is exactly the same as a normal datasource but it does not have the source contract and address which binds it to a specific instance.

-In this tutorial, we will be handling the Sync event, which provides the reserves of both tokens in the pair contract.
-It is fired everytime, a swap or other operation happens in the pair contract.
+For the purposes of this tutorial, we will be handling the `Sync` event which provides the reserves of both tokens in the pair contract.
+It is fired every time a swap or other operation happens in the pair contract.

 # Generating Types